Franklin B. Evans: Trial, confession and execution

 He would eventually be put on trial solely for Lovering's murder, which began on February 3, 1873, and was presided over by Justices Doe and Ladd.
 Two days into the trial, on the day of his sentencing, Evans attempted to hang himself with his own suspenders, but was stopped by the jail guard.
 He was then shackled and brought back to the courtroom.
 Despite his counsel's attempts to portray him as insane, it was conclusively proven by the prosecution's examining psychiatrist that Evans was perfectly aware of the circumstances under which he had killed Lovering.
 After the jury were recalled to make a decision, it took them only half an hour to return a verdict of guilty.
 The court then immediately sentenced the defendant to be hanged in the state prison.
 While awaiting execution, Evans was visited by E. F. Pillsbury, an attorney from Maine who had been asked by the governor to interview him about the child murder that had occurred in Strong.
 Despite Pillsbury's best attempts, Evans continued to deny his guilt in the crime.
-Two days after the interview, Evans was interviewed again by Sheriff Drew, and this time he alluded that he might have been responsible for the Joyce murders but didn't admit it directly.
+Two days after the interview, Evans was interviewed again by Sheriff Drew, and this time he implied that he might have been responsible for the Joyce murders but didn't admit it directly.

 In the weeks approaching his execution Evans started having vivid dreams and visions, which some papers believed might be related to the murders.
 While sitting on death row, he appeared to be in relatively high spirits, believing that he would have his sentence commuted or even be pardoned.
 In a conversation with the sheriff stationed in the prison, he expressed that his only true regret was his ignorance of his "call" to preach the Millerite doctrine and that if he had, he would be an honored member of that society.
 In addition, he professed his belief that he was one of the chosen few whose sins would be turned into virtues upon death.

 Before his execution, Evans wrote down a confession in which he professed his guilt in the killings of the Mills child and Lovering, as well as several thefts and frauds, but continued to deny responsibility for any other murders.
 He also requested that after his death, his body should be sold to Dartmouth College's anatomical division for dissection and the money given to his son.
 On February 18, 1874, after reading out his written confession and bidding his farewells to his children, the black cap was placed over Evans' head and the trap door sprung open not long after.
 After a few minutes, he was pronounced dead.
 That same evening, his body was given for dissection to the college as he had asked, where it was dissected by Dr. A. H. Crosby.